geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Literally almost no matter how much you regress them, they'll be faster than SMPEs.

 ##### **Geohot** [[00:55:38](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3338)]
-But, yeah, I mean, no. There's no...
+But, yeah, I mean, no. There's no..
 If someone wants to pay me $1.6 million for fast convs,

 ##### **Geohot** [[00:55:44](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3344)]
 I will write fast convs.
 And that's, like, go where the money is.
 Not because we need the money,